j1-aggie/D3-Challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `D3-Challenge`. **Do not add this homework to an existing repository**.
+1. Created a new repository for this project called `D3-Challenge`.

-2. Clone the new repository to your computer.
+2. Cloned the new repository to my computer.

-3. Inside your local git repository, create a directory for the D3 challenge.
+3. Inside my local git repository, created a directory for the D3 challenge.
 Use the folder name to correspond to the challenge: **D3_data_journalism**.

-4. This homework utilizes both **html** and **Javascript** so be sure to add all the necessary files.
-These will be the main files to run for analysis.
+4. This homework utilizes both **html** and **Javascript** so all the necessary files are included.
+You will need these files to run for analysis.

-5. Push the above changes to GitHub or GitLab.
+5. All was pushed to GitHub.

 ## The Task